 - Begin by peeling the carrots & then use a fine grater to grate them

-- Remove the excess juices from the carrots by squeezing handfulls of the grated carrot with your hands to remove or wrap the grated carrot in a tea towel & squeeze them out through the towel
+- Remove the excess juices from the carrots by squeezing handfulls of the grated carrot with your hands to remove the juices or you can wrap the grated carrot in a tea towel & squeeze them out through the towel

-- In large bowl, combine the flour, baking powder, mixed spice & sugar
+- In large bowl sift together the flour, baking powder, mixed spice & sugar

-- Next, add the carrots to the dry ingredients & toss them through to coat them all throughout the mix
+- Next, add the carrots to the bowl & toss them through the dry ingredients to coat them & break up any clumps

 - Make a small well in the middle of the bowl & add in the eggs & oil

-- Use a spoon or a mixer to mix everything together until there are no more bits of dry flour anywhere in the bowl
+- Use a spoon or a hand mixer to mix everything together until there are no more pockets of dry flour anywhere in the bowl

-- Add the walnuts to the mixture & fold these through until evenly distributed throughout the mix
+- Add the walnuts to the bowl & fold these through until evenly distributed throughout the mix

-- Divide the mixture between x3 18cm sandwich tins, greased & lined with baking parchment
+- Divide the mixture between three 18cm sandwich tins, greased & lined with baking parchment

 - Leave the cakes to cool in their tins for 10 minutes before removing & placing on a cooling rack to fully cool